Mochras

-Mochras (also known in English as Shell Island) is a peninsula lying west of Llanbedr in Gwynedd, Wales.
+Mochras, also known in English as Shell Island, is a peninsula lying west of Llanbedr in Gwynedd, Wales.
 The peninsula was formed after the River Artro was diverted by the Earl of Winchilsea in 1819 from its previous course where it entered the sea to the south of Mochras.
-Prior to this, access to the ancient settlement on the 'island' would have been through the village of Llandanwg, which is now across the estuary.
+Prior to this, access to the ancient settlement would have been through the village of Llandanwg, which is now across the estuary.